-In looking at the data we noticed that the number of high school equivalency students in the program decreased from last year; serving 111 GED®/HSE students this year compare to 185 last years.
-The ESL population was about the same this is year we served 135 ESL students and last
+In looking at the data we noticed that the number of high school equivalency students in the program decreased from last year; serving 67 GED®/HSE students this year compare to 111 last years.
+The ESL population was LARGE this is year we served 193 ESL students and last year we served 135 ESL students.
+The outcomes 9 obtained GED®/HSE .Ten (10) HSE students passed partial; one (1) HSE partials en Español.
+Although the total fundable students served, was 219 we are very proud of the outcomes.

 The oil and gas industry continues to grow strong in the Eddy County therefore many students who have taken partial GED®/HISET tests however they continue to have a hard time taking off from work to complete the GED®/HISET.
+Enrollment continues to decrease due to the oil and gas industry. (see graph above) Although the decrease in enrollment since 2016 post-testing has been good.
+This year post-testing is at 77% based on the total enrollment

 In conclusion, the AE program at NMSU Carlsbad is very excited with this year's results.
-The retention and post-testing rates are good.
+The retention and post-testing rates are great.
 We look forward to improving the retention and post-testing there is always room for improving in these two areas.
-We look forward to 2019-20 year.
+We look forward to 2020-21 year.
+(HST/GED® ESL see graph above and graphs below)